Blood of My Blood: In King's Landing

-The High Sparrow, along with Tommen, prepares for Margaery's walk of atonement.
-The High Sparrow allows Tommen to visit his wife, where he discovers that Margaery has become a devout follower of the Faith of the Seven and repented for her sins.
+The High Sparrow and Tommen prepare for Margaery's walk of atonement.
+Tommen is allowed to visit Margaery and discovers that Margaery has become a devout follower of the Faith and repented for her sins.

-Jaime and Mace Tyrell lead the Tyrell soldiers to the Great Sept of Baelor, where the High Sparrow is presenting Margaery to the people of King's Landing.
+Jaime and Mace Tyrell lead the Tyrell soldiers to the Great Sept of Baelor, where the High Sparrow is presenting Margaery to the people.
 Jaime orders the High Sparrow to release Margaery and Loras, threatening force against the Faith Militant.
-The High Sparrow declares that Margaery will not have to perform a walk of atonement, and instead presents Tommen, who announces that he has agreed to unite the Faith and the Crown.
-When Mace asks Olenna what this means, she bitterly replies it means the High Sparrow has won.
+The High Sparrow declares that Margaery will not perform a walk of atonement, and presents Tommen, who announces that he has agreed to unite the Faith and the Crown.
+Mace asks Olenna what this means.
+She replies the High Sparrow has won.

-Tommen relieves Jaime from the Kingsguard as punishment for taking up arms against the Faith, to Jaime's dismay.
-Jaime is instead given orders to oust the Blackfish from Riverrun.
-Cersei counsels him to use the campaign to show their force to their enemies.
-Cersei expresses no concern about her upcoming trial, as it will be a trial by combat and she has chosen the Mountain as her champion.
-Cersei and Jaime then passionately kiss.
+Tommen punishes Jaime for taking up arms against the Faith by removing him from the Kingsguard.
+Jaime receives orders to oust the Blackfish from Riverrun.
+Cersei counsels him to use the campaign to demonstrate their force to their enemies.
+Cersei expresses no concern about her upcoming trial, as it will be a trial by combat with the Mountain as her champion.
+Cersei and Jaime passionately kiss.

 At the Twins

-Lord Walder Frey receives word that House Tully's former seat Riverrun has been retaken by Brynden "Blackfish" Tully.
+Lord Walder Frey learns that House Tully's former seat Riverrun has been retaken by Brynden "Blackfish" Tully.
 Walder orders his son Lothar Frey and Black Walder Rivers to recapture the castle.
-He brings in Edmure Tully, held as a prisoner since the Red Wedding, and declares that they will use him to retake Riverrun.
+He brings in Edmure Tully, held prisoner since the Red Wedding, and declares they will use him to retake Riverrun.

 In The Reach

 Samwell, Gilly, and Little Sam arrive at Horn Hill, the seat of House Tarly.
-Sam warns Gilly not to mention that she is a Wildling, due to his father Randyll's hatred of Wildlings.
+Sam warns Gilly not to mention that she is a Wildling, as his father Randyll hates Wildlings.
 At dinner, Randyll insults Sam.
-Gilly defends Sam, but in doing so accidentally reveals her Wildling heritage.
+Gilly defends Sam, but inadvertently reveals her Wildling heritage.
 Disgusted, Randyll tells Sam that Gilly and Little Sam can remain at Horn Hill, but that he must never set foot in Horn Hill again.
-Sam bids farewell to Gilly, but then changes his mind and decides to bring her and Little Sam with him to the Citadel.
-As they leave, Sam takes House Tarly's ancestral Valyrian steel sword, Heartsbane, as well.
+Sam bids farewell to Gilly, but then changes his mind, choosing to bring her and Little Sam to the Citadel.
+Sam also takes House Tarly's ancestral Valyrian steel sword, Heartsbane.

 In Braavos

-Arya returns to watch the play featuring Lady Crane.
-She sneaks backstage during the last act and poisons Lady Crane's rum.
-As she attempts to leave, Lady Crane stops her, and they discuss acting and Lady Crane's early life.
-Arya stops her from drinking her rum, and warns her that her rival Bianca wants her dead.
-The scene is witnessed by the Waif, who returns to tell Jaqen of Arya's failure.
+Arya watches the play featuring Lady Crane, and sneaks backstage to poison her rum.
+As Arya leaves, Lady Crane stops her.
+They discuss acting and Lady Crane's early life.
+Arya stops her from drinking her rum, and warns that her rival, Bianca, wants her dead.
+The Waif witnesses this scene, and tells Jaqen of Arya's failure.
 Jaqen gives the Waif permission to kill Arya.
-Meanwhile, Arya retrieves her sword, Needle, from the rocks where she had hidden it and goes into hiding.
+Arya retrieves her sword, Needle, and goes into hiding.